marcodb26/TabMania/README-DEV.md

 * Commit these changes with message `First commit for vX.Y`, where X.Y is the same version as the new version you've just edited in the `manifest.json`, `package.json` and `CHANGELOG.md` files

+* Run `npm run build-dev` to pick the version changes into the dev environment (manifest.json)

 * Find out if any NPM packages need updates using `npm outdated`
   - Then update them with `npm update` and update `CHANGELOG.md` accordingly
   - List current versions in the __Environment__ sectoin below